 You are caught in the most pathetic and easy-to-break trap ever: a clever little entanglement of physiological and psychological responses.
 But a trap that only exists when you don’t know it’s there.
 A trap that dissolves, the moment you see it.

 When you understand the nature of the trap, all you have to do is leap free.
-Just as a significant majority of the US soldiers who were addicted to morphine in the Civil War were able to terminate their addiction once returning home without any difficulty (because they hadn’t begun to think of themselves as a helpless addict or accepted the belief that the morphine had power over them), you too can reset your sensory mechanisms and return to eating normally.
+Just as a significant majority of the US soldiers who were addicted to morphine in the Civil War were able to terminate their addiction once returning home without any difficulty (because they hadn’t begun to think of themselves as a helpless addict or accepted the belief that the morphine had power over them), you too can reset your sensory mechanisms and rapidly return to eating normally.

 You have been subjected to an insufficient intake of nutrients and an excessive load of calories, delivered via lying, deceiving flavors, for years on end.
 Stop it.
-End the torture.

 In the escape, there is laughter in your eyes; energy in the lift of your chin and your step; a joy that emanates from your soul – not just due to improved physical health, but the realisation that you have cracked something that you thought had beaten you.
 A joy that comes from never being hungry again.
-A joy that comes from knowing that you have escaped the nightmare of disordered eating – the uncontrollable guzzling down of fake food that took over your life.
+A joy that comes from knowing that you have escaped the nightmare of disordered eating – the uncontrollable guzzling down of deceptive food that took over your life.

 It’s amazing.